The 28 Different Types of Sleeves: A Complete Guide

 Mameluke Sleeve

 A mameluke sleeve is a type of sleeve that was popular in Europe during the 13th and 14th centuries.
 It is named after the Mamluk Sultanate, which was located in what is now Egypt.
 The Mamluks were known for their skill in horsemanship and warfare, and they often wore robes with long, flowing sleeves.
 The mameluke sleeve is characterized by its wide, bell-shaped silhouette.
-It is puffed and gathered in bell shaped multiple times starting from shoulder to wrist.
+It is puffed and gathered in a bell shape multiple times, starting from shoulder to wrist.
 It is often made of a lightweight fabric, such as silk, and is decorated with embroidery or other embellishments.
 The mameluke sleeve was introduced to Europe by Crusaders who had visited the Mamluk Sultanate.
 It quickly became a popular fashion trend, particularly among the nobility.
-The mameluke sleeve fell out of fashion in the 15th century, but it has been revived in recent years by designers such as Dolce & Gabbana and Ralph Lauren.
+The mameluke sleeve fell out of fashion in the 15th century, but it has been revived by designers such as Dolce & Gabbana and Ralph Lauren in recent years.

 Hanging Sleeve